Caucasus & Central Asia School

 ESPE Caucasus & Central Asia School aims to support paediatricians who have entirely or partially completed their basic paediatric training and who are now either established in, or intending to develop a deep and continuing interest in paediatric endocrinology and diabetes.

-The next ESPE Caucasus & Central Asia School will be in Tbilisi, Georgia from 6th-9th October 2021.
+The next ESPE Caucasus & Central Asia School will be in Tbilisi, Georgia in Spring 2022.

 APPLICATIONS ARE NOW CLOSED

 - The course will be held over 4 days (5 nights).

 - Accommodation and meals will be provided free of charge, and travel grants will cover a train or reasonably priced plane ticket to Tbilisi railway station or airport.
 Travel fees will be remunerated in euros during the meeting.

 - Before the School, fellows will be provided with login details for the ESPE e-learning programme, where main topics will be available in both Russian and English.
 Self-study of the e-learning programme prior to the course is highly recommended.